-To protect you from potential misuse of your information, we are offering a complimentary one-year membership of Experian IdentityWorksSM Credit 3B.
+To date, we are not aware of any misuse of your information.
+Nevertheless, we are offering a complimentary one-year membership of Experian IdentityWorksSM Credit 3B.
 This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
 IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
 For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary one-year membership, please see the additional information provided in this letter.

 This letter also provides other precautionary measures you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
-Additionally, you should always remain vigilant in reviewing your account statements for fraudulent or irregular activity on a regular basis.
+Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.

-For More Information
+For More Information.

-We sincerely apologize for this incident and regret any inconvenience it may cause you.
-We remain fully committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-We continually evaluate and modify our practices, and those of our third party services providers, to enhance the security and privacy of your personal information.
+We apologize for any inconvenience this incident may have caused.
+We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at this response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available Monday through Friday, 7:00am to 9:00pm Eastern Time and Saturday & Sunday, 9:00am to 6:00pm Eastern Time.
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
+The response line is available Monday through Friday, 6 a.m. to 8 p.m.
+PST and Saturday/Sunday, 8 a.m. to 5 p.m.
+PST.